CHAPTER ONE

 They taxied to the gate and rolled to a stop.

-The pilots deep voice came over the PA.
-“Ladies and gentleman, please remain seated.”
+The pilot’s deep voice came over the PA.
+“Ladies and gentlemen, please remain seated.”

 “Thank you, and please pass my thanks on to the rest of the crew.”